adriankucharski/frechet-coefficient/README.md

 # Frechet Coefficient

 Frechet Coefficient is a Python package for calculating various similarity metrics between images, including Frechet Distance, Frechet Coefficient, and Hellinger Distance.
-It leverages pre-trained models from TensorFlow's Keras applications to extract features from images.
+It leverages pre-trained models from TensorFlow's Keras applications and Torchvision to extract features from images.

 ## Table of Contents